niftools/blender_niftools_addon/docs/user/features/textures/index.rst

 * Under **Mapping > Coordinates**, select **UV**.

-The UV layer that was :ref:`create previously<geometry-uv>` needs to be selected for this texture.
+The UV layer that was :ref:`created previously<geometry-uv>` needs to be selected for this texture.

 * In the **Texture** tab, under **Mapping > Layer**, click on the empty field, and select ``UVTex``.